WylieKuhn/AISBackend/README.md

 This program runs when the main file is launched and simply creates the needed database and tables if they do not exist.

 ### error_generator.py:
-This program inserts a transaction half into each side of the transaction tables with a matching UUID key but with different sender user ID's and expected transaction amounts.
+This program simulates a sender user ID and expected balance mismatch by inserting a transaction into each of the transaction tables with a matching UUID key but with different sender user ID's and expected transaction amounts.
 This will cause a mismatch error between both the sender's user ID as well as the expected transaction amount.
 This is to demonstrate that the error checking and logging works.

 ### reset.py:
 This program simply exists as an easy way to reset the databases for demonstration purposes.
 Check before using.

 ### create_account.py:
 This program simulates creating a new account on the app by asking for an initial balance, account type, and bank name, then generates a new user ID and account ID and sending the information to the API as a JSON payload.

+### time_error.py:
+This program simulates a transaction timeout scenario by inserting a transaction into each half of the transaction tables with a time that is 10 minutes in the past.